Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

 Do you suffer symptoms of runners stomach when running?
+Runners stomach pain bn be uncomfortable and impact the quality of your run.
 This post will go over the main causes of gastrointestinal distress when exercising and how to help with runners gut.

 back male runner marathon runner running in forest. water bottle belt

-While some cases do require a more comprehensive approach (and perhaps seeing a doctor or GI specialist), many causes just require some lifestyle changes and awareness.
+While some cases of runners gut do require a more comprehensive approach (and perhaps seeing a doctor or GI specialist), many runners feel relief with some lifestyle changes and awareness.

 Of course, take note that what works for one person will not necessarily work for another.
 Which is why nutrition is such an individualized science, which is the cool part.

-I found one study that mentioned the frequency of gastrointestinal distress and complaints are nearly twice as high during running compared to other endurance sports, like swimming or cycling.
+One study mentioned the “frequency of gastrointestinal distress and complaints are nearly twice as high during running compared to other endurance sports, like swimming or cycling.”

 • How Common Is it?
-GI disturbances can affect between 30-83% of runners, and as you may think, this can certainly hamper performance (1).
+GI disturbances can affect between 30-83% of runners, and as you may think, this can certainly hamper performance.
 We’ll talk about why this happens shortly.
 You may also suffer from stomach pain after running, which is also common.

 • Symptoms of Running Stomach – These symptoms may manifest in the upper GI tract, with feelings of reflux or nausea.
 Or, you may even experience lower abdominal pain when running, or have symptoms of diarrhea.

-• How Long Does Runners Tummy Last?
-Generally, it’s a short term thing.
-Runners trots may surface during or after your workout and may hang around for a few hours.
+• How Long Does Runners Stomach Last?
+Generally, runners stomach pain is a short-term thing.
+They may surface during or after your workout and may hang around for a few hours after.
 If you’ve ever had an upset stomach after running, you’ve probably experienced it.
-Cramping and pain is generally gone within 24 hours.
+Most cramping and pain is generally gone within 24 hours. why d

 Firstly, it’s helpful to understand how our bodies work during exercise.
 Normally, our blood flows to the stomach, or gut, to help with digestion.